backspace/retxt/README.md

 ## Deployment

 The application is currently dependent on Twilio, though the service is sufficiently decoupled that changing that is possible if there’s interest.
-To deploy to Heroku, you need your Twilio accound SID and auth token.
+To deploy to Heroku, you need your Twilio account SID and auth token.

     heroku create your-relay-name
     heroku addons:add mongolab